Travel Essentials for Seoul (Part 1 of 2)

 Getting ready to travel to Seoul?

-Seoul , South Korea.
-It’s the home of Korean drama, K-pop, theme cafes and a lot of cool technology.
+Seoul is a bustling cosmopolitan city.
+It’s the home of Korean drama, K-pop, theme cafes and a lot of cool modern technology (ya don’t want to miss out this one!).
 Here’s some essential travel tips to make your trip to Seoul a breeze!

 Top 5 Travel Essentials for Seoul